y330/FragmentQR/index.md

 <a href="https://bit.ly/can_i_use_text_frags" title="Check compatability of scroll to text fragment" target="_blank">Check current status</a>

-**Update:**
-Chrome 87 on iOS has some new, albeit nonfunctional options in chrome://flags for text fragments.

 ### **Why does the QR code not scroll or highlight anything on my iPhone?**